-In 2022 Novo Nordisk further strengthened its Labour Code of Conduct, which provides a set of minimum labour standards for all employees including the following: All employees work for the company on a voluntary basis under no threat of penalty or sanctions.
+Novo Nordisk Labour Code of Conduct provides a set of minimum labour standards for all employees including the following: All employees work for the company on a voluntary basis under no threat of penalty or sanctions.
 Child labour is not accepted, and persons below the age of 18 are protected from any hazardous work and night shifts.
 All employees in Novo Nordisk earn sufficient income of minimum 20% above living wage in a standard working week to meet their basic needs (and those of their families).
-Also, Novo Nordisk has a global minimum standard of 8 weeks of paid leave for non-birthing parents.
-In addition, to continue being a sustainable employer, Novo Nordisk is committed to Diversity and Inclusion to ensure creation of an inclusive work culture and achieve a balanced gender representation across all managerial levels.
+As per 1 January, Novo Nordisk has further strengthened our Labour Code of Conduct by introducing a global minimum standard of 14 weeks of gender-neutral parental leave applicable both for birthing and non-birthing parents.